Remembering the men from the Kingsdown and Creekside Cluster

 Harry Higgins family had strong local ties to Doddington.

 We know his body was not recovered as the record of his Effects describe the date as "presumed".
 His sole beneficiary was his mother, Louisa.
 On his death, his personal effects amounted to £6 10s.
-0d. followed by a later War Gratuity of £4 (suggesting enlistment in August/September 1914)
+0d. followed by a later War Gratuity of £4 (confirming his enlistment in September 1914)

 From the fragments of Harry Higgins' documents we are able to throw some light on him as a person and his military experiences - although many pages are only fragments and water-damaged/faded.